 Radiation Treatments - Preparing for and Having Radiation Treatments

-Discusses preparing for and under going radiation treatment for cancer a real life story.
+Synopsis: Discusses preparing for and under going radiation treatment for cancer a real life story.
+Having radiation treatment is sometimes part of having cancer, which can be scary if you are not sure what to expect.

 Main DigestHaving radiation treatment is sometimes part of having cancer, which can be scary if you are not sure what to expect.